Who do I contact to set up the charging station for my car?

 I am currently on the E-9 rate.
 Will I have to move to another electric rate?

 Not yet.
-Existing E-9 customers can stay on E-9 until at least the end of 2014 (exact date is dependent on actions being taken by the California Public Utilities Commission), at which point they will transition to the EV rate.
+Existing E-9 customers can stay on E-9 until about March 31, 2015 (exact date is dependent on actions being taken by the California Public Utilities Commission), at which point they will transition to the their best rate based on their last 12 months of usage.
 Alternatively, they may also choose another applicable rate schedule if so desired.

 If I try the EV-A rate and do not like it, can I change to another rate?